kounelisagis/E-Shop-WooCommerce/wp-content/themes/vw-kids/readme.txt

 == Description ==

 VW Kids is a colourful, youthful, fresh and versatile kids WordPress theme for kindergartens, crèches, play schools, preschools, day care centres, babysitters, primary and secondary schools, education and training centres, art classes and nurseries.
-It is a multipurpose theme which can be used for kids toys and games store, kids skin care products, clothing and shoes mall, toystore, kids accesories store, kids zone, kids world, kids book store, childcare, preschool, kindergarten, kids life, toy, game, doll, playroom, plaything, toylike, play thing, yo yo, beanie baby, playock, action figure, delight child, playgame, rubber duck, dorothy, playful, child play, kids club, baby food store, puppet, children's boutique, toy car, board games, kids entertainment, kids party, kids play, children art & craft school baby care range supplier, afterschool activities clubs and similar educational organizations, kids school bags and stationery store, toy gifts shop and kids fashion store.
+It is a multipurpose theme which can be used for kids toys and games store, kids skin care products, clothing and shoes mall, toystore, kids accesories store, kids zone, kids world, kids book store, childcare, toyline, playware, preschool, kindergarten, kids life, toy, Soft Toys, baby health care, game, doll, playroom, plaything, Baby Food Cooking Instructor, Cloth Diaper Service, Baby Proofing Service, toylike, play thing, yo yo, beanie baby, playock, action figure,  playgame, rubber duck, dorothy, playful, child play, kids club, baby food store, puppet, children's boutique, toy car, board games, kids entertainment, kids party, kids play, children art & craft school baby care range supplier, afterschool activities clubs and similar educational organizations, kids school bags and stationery store, toy gifts shop and kids fashion store.
 It can be used by kids health care blogger and portfolio designers.
 It is a totally responsive, SEO enabled, extensive typography options, grid layout multilingual, Featured Images, cross-browser compatible and retina ready theme with multiple header and footer styles and various blog layouts.
 VW Kids performs all the advanced functions without ever bloating the website.
 It has a range of social media icons to promote your services.
 It has smart placement of call to action (CTA) button and other components throughout the theme to make a user-friendly website.
 Its design is made attractive with eye-catching colours and beautiful fonts to impress visitors at the first sight.
 This kids theme is fully customizable and compatible with the new WordPress version.
 It has clean and bug-free codes making it a high quality theme.

 == Changelog ==